|

 session ID generation.
 The session ID generation changes take advantages of

-improvements in java.secure.SecureRandom since the session ID
+since the session ID

 generation was first written.
 The configuration changes are:

-randomClass attribute of Manager
+attribute of Manager has changed tosecureRandomClass

-has changed to secureRandomClass and the provided class
+and the provided class must extendjava.secure.SecureRandom

 - Two new properties

-secureRandomProvider have been added to enable the selection
+have been added to enable the selection of a SecureRandom implementation. - The

-algorithm attribute has been removed
+attribute has been removed - The

-entropy attribute has been removed
+attribute has been removed

-One known issue with java.secure.SecureRandom is that
+One known issue with java.secure.SecureRandom

 it initialization requires some random data from an entropy source.
 With